joe-lynch/intelligent-agents/README.md

 #### aiLibs
 This folder contains all the Java classes that the agents use, such as updating coordinates, performing A* search navigation, adding obstacle coordinates, etc.

+#### src/asl
+This folder contains the agents written in AgentSpeak.
+Look at these files to understand how AgentSpeak works, and how the agents move and communicate with eachother.
+It different to tradiitional programming so might have a learning curve, be sure to use the resources I have laid out below.

 ### More information
 For more information about getting started with Jason [see here](http://jason.sourceforge.net/mini-tutorial/getting-started/).